Hoyasumii/bee-movie/README.md

 Sorry, ma'am.
 Nice brooch.

 Thank you.
-It was a g
+It was a gi